 Read real reviews from real users

-Want to travel from London St Pancras to Paris by train?
-Start your journey with us.
+Want to travel from London St Pancras International to Paris by train?
+Start your journey with us!

-Eurostar trains from London St Pancras to Paris usually take 3 hours and 4 minutes to travel 215 miles (346 km), although the quickest services can take just 2 hours and 39 minutes.
-You can expect to find 2 trains per day running on this popular route.
-What’s more, you won’t need to worry about making any changes during your journey as direct trains from London St Pancras to Paris are available.
+Eurostar trains from London St Pancras to Paris usually take 2 hours and 19 minutes to travel 215 miles (346 km), although the quickest services can take just 2 hours and 16 minutes.
+You can expect to find 15 trains per day running on this popular route.
+What’s more, you won’t need to worry about making any changes during your journey as direct trains from London St Pancras International to Paris are available.

-On board, you’ll get to enjoy plenty of amenities, including free WiFi, comfortable seating, and at-seat power sockets as you go through the Channel Tunnel.
+On board, you’ll get to enjoy plenty of amenities, including free WiFi, comfortable seating, and at-seat plug sockets as you go through the Channel Tunnel.

 Fancy travelling in style?
-Upgrade to First Class (it’s called Business Premier on Eurostar trains) and you’ll get a complimentary meal served to your seat, as well as free access to the Business Premier Lounge at London St Pancras station.
+Upgrade to First Class (it’s called Business Premier on Eurostar trains to and from London) and you’ll get a complimentary meal served to your seat, as well as free access to the Business Premier Lounge at London St Pancras station.

 Keen to book your train tickets from London St Pancras to Paris?
 No need to wait, start a search with us today!
 If you want to learn a bit more about the journey first, you can find our train timetable below, tips on booking cheap tickets and our FAQs including first and last train times.